America at 250: Forging Connections, Saving Places, Shaping the Future

 Homeowner Repair Program: Julia W. Kiessling Historic Home Repair Program

-Jennifer Robinson, Director of Preservation Services, Alliance for Greater Philadelphia
+Preservation Alliance for Greater Philadelphia

 Facilitating HPRP’s Through Legislative Advocacy

-Nicholas Redding, President & CEO, Preservation Maryland
+Nicholas Redding, President & CEO

 Historic property redevelopment programs often present organizations with many challenges to overcome.
 This holds true whether the program is just beginning or has existed for years.
 We all face decisions related to building and maintaining capacity, deciding on programmatic approach, establishing project pipelines, defining success, making a substantial impact, and—perhaps most crucially—sustaining our programs, not only for the important work they facilitate but for the people they help employ.
 Legislative advocacy can play a vital role in creating programmatic sustainability.
 It relieves dependence on philanthropic support, creates a broader, more collaborative network, resulting in diversified resources and expanded partnerships, establishes precedence, and helps to cement preservation as a legitimate and worthwhile solution at all levels.
 Hear from Nick Redding, President & CEO of Preservation Maryland, on how the organization has facilitated the work accomplished through its own program by building support, securing funds, and reducing red tape through legislative action.